- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 15 Minutes

-No, having a hair transplant while hair loss was still active does not automatically mean you made a mistake.
-The real question is whether the operation was planned with your future hair loss in mind.
 If the hairline was conservative, the donor area was protected, the recipient area was handled carefully, and you now work on stabilizing the native hair, the result may still age well.
-If the operation used too many grafts, placed the hairline too low, ignored diffuse thinning, or treated surgery as a cure for hair loss, then the risk is higher.
+When active shedding is linked to thyroid disease before a hair transplant, the timing question becomes even more important.
+If the operation used too many grafts, placed the hairline too low, ignored diffuse thinning, or treated surgery as a cure for hair loss, the future risk is higher.

 What does it mean to operate while hair loss is still active?